uccser/cs-field-guide/text/en/further-information/glossary-old.md

 ## Binary Number System

-The base 2 number system, i.e. numbers only made up of the digits “0” and “1”.
+The base 2 number system, i.e. numbers only made up of the digits "0" and "1".
 All numbers that can be represented in the decimal number system can be uniquely represented in the binary number system.

 ## Bit

-Bit short for “binary digit” - a digit that is either 0 or 1.
+Bit short for "binary digit" - a digit that is either 0 or 1.

 ## Brute force attack